Ryanair claims it had to fly empty jet from Paris because of quarantine rules

 Covid quarantine rules forced Ryanair to fly an empty jet from Paris to Dublin last week, the group revealed as it called for the restrictions to be axed.

-The Government demands that passengers from countries including Austria, Belgium, France and Italy, to quarantine in hotels for two weeks, a rule that has sparked criticism from the EU.
+The Government requires passengers from countries including Austria, Belgium, France and Italy, to quarantine in hotels for two weeks, a rule that has sparked criticism from the EU.

 Ryanair called on Taoiseach Micheál Martin on Friday to scrap the controversial travel curb and initiate plans to reopen the Republic on time for summer holidays.